aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/Connecting to Aptos Incentivized Testnet.md

 ## Leaving Validator Set

 A node can choose to leave validator set at anytime, or it would happen automatically when there's not sufficient stake on the validator account.
-Before you shutdown the node, you should also need to make sure you leave validator set first (will take effect in next epoch).
+Before you shutdown the node, you also need to leave the validator set first.
+This will take effect in next epoch.
 To leave validator set, you can perform the following steps:

 1. Leave validator set (will take effect in next epoch)